JAlcocerT/JAlcocerT/content/blog/aigen-py-pandasai.md

 {{< dropdown title="What it is a RAG? ⏬" closed="true" >}}

-In a RAG framework, when a user poses a question or provides a prompt, the **system first retrieves relevant information** from a large corpus of text data.
+In a **RAG framework**, when a user poses a question or provides a prompt, the **system first retrieves relevant information** from a large corpus of text data.

 The retrieved information is then used to augment the input prompt, providing additional context and knowledge to the language generation model.